jaeyk/jaeyk.github.io/community_building/partners.md

 ## Partners in alphabetical order

-The following list includes the partners of ongoing and finished projects.
-All these names are listed in alphabetical order.
+The following list includes partners from ongoing and completed projects, as well as organizations I have consulted with.
+All names are presented in alphabetical order.

 ### Government agencies

 #### Federal government